fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-92.rst

   EasyBuild Development environment allows to build and use scientific computing software in a consistent and reproducible way: It can manage Software and Modules together.
-  Though building HPC software can be done in alternative ways, either manual or structured, EasyBuild incorporates the experience across multiple HPC centers and provides a service that simplistic solutions like Makefiles can never match, since good building code factorization is necessary in order to tackle the complexity of HPC systems.
+  Though building HPC software can be done in alternative ways, either manual or structured, EasyBuild can incorporate the experience across multiple HPC centers and provides a service which simplistic solutions -such as Makefiles- can never match, since good building code factorization is necessary in order to tackle the complexity of multiple HPC systems.

   * BC Policy: HPCBIOS_2011-92
   * Date of Policy: 1st December 2012